Doctoral Programme in Psychology and Logopaedics

 Admission to the programme

-Before preparing and submitting the application, the applicant should contact the professor in charge of the prospective major subject in order to find out whether the applicant’s research topic fits into the research profile of the School.
+Before preparing and submitting the application, the applicant should contact the professor in charge of the prospective major subject in order to find out whether the applicant’s research topic fits into the research profile of the faculty.

 Applicants for doctoral degree are required to complete an electronic application form.